 Living Wage

-South Wales Police was granted accreditation as a Living Wage Employer in March 2022.
+The Police and Crime Commissioner for South Wales was granted accreditation as a Living Wage Employer in March 2022.

 The Living Wage is a voluntary hourly rate set by the Living Wage Foundation based on the cost of living in the UK.
 The Living Wage Foundation encourages organisations to become accredited Living Wage employers.